-Knowing where to start can be the hardest part but luck is at hand, Matthew Currington, Technical Director at The Lighting Superstore (opens in new tab) has put together a beginners guide to creating your very own ‘smart home’.
+Knowing where to start can be the hardest part but luck is at hand – Matthew Currington, Technical Director at The Lighting Superstore (opens in new tab) has put together a beginner's guide to creating your very own smart home.

 The first thing you need to make sure is that you have a strong wireless connection, so whatever smart home devices you use aren’t affected by patchy Wi-Fi spots.
 And with more and more of us working from home, a responsive broadband is a must for all those Zoom calls.

 This might mean investing in a Wi-Fi booster or extender, which can expand the range of your wireless network.
 However, if the internet connection entering your home is already slow, or if the booster is too far from the router, they may be disappointingly ineffective.
 So, contact your provider to see what they can do – or suggest – to help you before spending any money.